Policy 4-5-1-2: Hiring Academic and Administrative Faculty

 candidate, or the top two candidates in the case of a tie, unless the completed reference

 - The committee must attempt to contact at least three references.

 - If the committee is unable to reach at least three references, the committee must document their attempts to reach references.

 Section 3: Recommendation

-- After the person has accepted the position, the chair will call those persons interviewed and inform them of the decision.
-The HR office will move the job posting status to filled in the applicant tracking system, at which point an automated email will be sent, informing all applicants that the position has been filled.
+- Once the position has been accepted, the committee will notify the candidates who were interviewed but not selected.
+The HR office will update the job posting status and an automated email will be sent informing all applicants that the position has been filled.

 Section 4: Irregularities

-- The Affirmative Action officer or chair shall report any problems during the search and selection process to the college president.
+- The Affirmative Action officer and the committee chair shall report any problems during the search and selection process to the college president.

 Section 5: Exceptions

 - If at any time during the search process, there is a consensus; either by the committee and/or vice president/president that the applicant pool is insufficient, a decision will be made on how to proceed with the search.
 The administration agrees to support this decision as long as the reasons are not discriminatory.